 I’ve been a member of Skillshare for a LONG time and it’s the first place I turned to when I started my own digital drawing journey.
 Honestly, I wouldn’t have learned Procreate so quickly without it.

 I know this is a “digital accessory,” but it’s arguably the best digital drawing accessory out there.
 I regularly take Skillshare classes that teach me digital art techniques that I didn’t know.

 A Skillshare membership makes a great gift for any digital artist who is looking to learn new things and up their skills.
-If that digital artist is you, grab a 30 day free trial of Skillshare to check it out for yourself.
+If that digital artist is you, grab a big discount on a year of Skillshare to check it out for yourself.

 I have a post about my favorite classes for learning Procreate that should give you a jumpstart on your Skillshare journey.

 14. USB C Hub 7-in-1 Adapter for iPad Pro

 This adapter is perfect for iPad digital artists who love to be connected.
 This adapter comes with a headphone jack, an HDMI port, a standard USB port, an SD card reader, a USB-C data port, a USB-C PD port, and a USB 3.0 port.